decaporg/decap-cms/website/content/docs/jekyll.md

 Check your config.yml file.
 ```

-Before we really dig into the configuration for our project, we'll start by setting the minimum configuration to satisfy Netlify CMS.
+This is good - we're making progress.
+Before we really dig into the configuration for our project, we'll set the minimum configuration to satisfy Netlify CMS.

 - For the `backend` property we'll use the [test-repo backend](https://www.netlifycms.org/docs/authentication-backends#test-repo-backend).
 It will let us see the cms interface without connecting to a git repository.
 - The `media_folder` property should be set to the path where you want the cms to save images.
 We'll follow the advice of the [jekyll docs](https://jekyllrb.com/docs/posts/#including-images-and-resources) and create an `assets/` directory.
 Setting the `media_folder` property will take care of the `media_library` property error as well.